 This project has shown us how ‘benign’ land management can create a haven for wildlife and humans!
 The increase in biodiversity has been astonishing.
 The pictures below show how from being a somewhat ‘barren’ field, Sylvan has become a woodland haven.

-The Nature reserve is open to the public, and there are footpaths around and through the woods.
+Sylvan Nature Reserve is open to the public, and a public footpath goes around the perimeter, along the bank of the River Nidd.
+Dogs must be kept on leads.
+There are other paths through our woodlands, some of which are private, and some accessible only to those who have dedicated trees.
 Please note, however, that there is no public vehicular access.
 From the triangle in the centre of Kirk Hammerton, Mill Lane leads to our Nature Reserve, but only pedestrian access is allowed.
+At the electric gates, please go through the pedestrian gate to the left, keep going across the yard, and you will see another pedestrian gate which is the entrance to our reserve.
 We are keen to welcome groups to our site by prior arrangement.
 If you would like to bring a school or similar group, for bird watching, nature walk, forest school or similar activity, please contact us.
 We can arrange access for a small number of vehicles.
 Kirk Hammerton is well connected by public transport, with a regular bus and train service from Knaresborough, Harrogate and York.
 The grid reference is SE 46968 54538.